OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 {: codeblock}

-The **inventory** microservice uses an incoming connector to receive messages through the **systemLoad** channel.
-The messages were published by the **system** microservice to the **system.load** topic in the Kafka message broker.
-The **key.deserializer** and **value.deserializer** properties define how to deserialize the messages.
-The **SystemLoadDeserializer** class implements the logic for turning JSON into a **SystemLoad** object and is configured as the **value.deserializer**.
-The **group.id** property defines a unique name for the consumer group.
-A consumer group is a collection of consumers who share a common identifier for the group.
-You can also view a consumer group as the various machines that ingest from the Kafka topics.
-All of these properties are required by the [Apache Kafka Producer Configs](https://kafka.apache.org/documentation/#producerconfigs) and [Apache Kafka Consumer Configs](https://kafka.apache.org/documentation/#consumerconfigs).

 The following tests are added: **testMinSizeName()**, **testMinAge()**, **testGetPerson()**, **testGetAllPeople()**, and **testUpdateAge()**.

-The **filterAPIResponse()** method allows filtering of **APIResponse** elements.
-When you override this method, it will be called once for every **APIResponse** element in the OpenAPI tree.
-In this case, you are matching the **404** response that is returned by the **/inventory/systems/{hostname}** endpoint and setting the previously missing description.
-To remove an **APIResponse** element or another filterable element, simply return **null**.

 Save the changes, and  press the **enter/return** key in your console window to run the tests.